-- 2.18 It is agreed that JCS Table SP2a identified the sources of housing supply for Cheltenham Brough which would provide some 11,092 dwellings exceeding the housing requirement for at least 10,917 new homes as required by Policy SP1 and the objectively assessed need. - 2.19 It is agreed that the Cheltenham Plan identified a total housing supply between 2011 and 2031 (as of June 2019) of 11,632 dwellings. - 2.20 It is agreed that according to the Council there is now a supply of between 9,671 and 9,751 homes which provides for a shortfall of between 1,166 and 1,246 homes against the objectively assessed need and against the minimum housing requirement. - 2.21 It is agreed that including as a result of the delay in the delivery of the JCS Strategic Allocations there is a need for additional housing to be brought forward to meet the objectively assessed needs and the minimum housing requirement of Cheltenham Borough. - 2.22 It is agreed that paragraph 7.1.11 of the JCS states that: 'In the event of the strategic allocations cumulatively delivering less than 75% of their projected housing completions (considered annually), over three consecutive years (based on the trajectories set out in the Housing Implementation Strategy), this will trigger the need for the consideration of a partial or full JCS review'. - 2.23 It is agreed that paragraph 53 of the Cheltenham Borough Council Cheltenham Plan, Inspectors Report 17 March 2020 states that 'in the event of a failure to deliver the five year housing land requirement arising from the policies of the JCS, it is for the review of the JCS to determine the up to date requirement for housing and how it should be met.
-In these circumstances it is not a matter for the CP to demonstrate the provision of a five year supply of housing land'. - 2.24 It is agreed that a full review of the JCS is in progress with an Issues and Options consultation taking place at the beginning of 2019, and a Preferred Options (Regulation 18) consultation expected in spring 2022. - 2.25 It is agreed that the full review of the JCS will identify its own housing requirement over a different plan period.
+- 2.18 It is agreed that JCS Table SP2a identified the sources of housing supply for Cheltenham Brough which would provide some 11,092 dwellings exceeding the housing requirement for at least 10,917 new homes as required by Policy SP1 and the objectively assessed need. - 2.19 It is agreed that the Cheltenham Plan identified a total housing supply between 2011 and 2031 (as of June 2019) of 11,632 dwellings. - 2.20 It is agreed that the position of the Council as adjusted to reflect their concessions during the presentation of evidence, there is now a supply of between 8,815 and 8,895 homes which provides for a shortfall of between 2,022 and 2,102 homes against the objectively assessed need and against the minimum housing requirement. - 2.21 It is agreed that this represents a substantial shortfall to which the appeal proposals could contribute to addressing.
+The LPA consider that this should be afforded significant weight and the Appellant considers that this should be afforded substantial weight. - 2.22 It is agreed that including as a result of the delay in the delivery of the JCS Strategic Allocations there is a need for additional housing to be brought forward to meet the objectively assessed needs and the minimum housing requirement of Cheltenham Borough. - 2.23 It is agreed that paragraph 7.1.11 of the JCS states that: 'In the event of the strategic allocations cumulatively delivering less than 75% of their projected housing completions (considered annually), over three consecutive years (based on the trajectories set out in the Housing Implementation Strategy), this will trigger the need for the consideration of a partial or full JCS review'. - 2.24 It is agreed that paragraph 53 of the Cheltenham Borough Council Cheltenham Plan, Inspectors Report 17 March 2020 states that 'in the event of a failure to deliver the five year housing land requirement arising from the policies of the JCS, it is for the review of the JCS to determine the up to date requirement for housing and how it should be met.
+In these circumstances it is not a matter for the CP to demonstrate the provision of a five year supply of housing land'. - 2.25 It is agreed that a full review of the JCS is in progress with an Issues and Options consultation taking place at the beginning of 2019, and a Preferred Options (Regulation 18) consultation expected in spring 2022.

+- 2.26 It is agreed that the full review of the JCS will identify its own housing requirement over a different plan period.
 It is agreed that this will need to be informed by a local housing need assessment conducted using the standard method unless exceptional circumstances justify an alternative approach.
-It is agreed that the standard method includes an affordability adjustment that takes

-- account of past under-delivery.
-It is agreed that if an alternative approach to the standard method is used, past under delivery will be taken into account. - 2.26 It is agreed that no weight can be placed on the policy contents of the full review of the ICS at this time.
+It is agreed that the standard method includes an affordability adjustment that takes account of past under-delivery.
+It is agreed that if an alternative approach to the standard method is used, past under delivery will be taken into account. - 2.27 It is agreed that no weight can be placed on the policy contents of the full review of the JCS at this time.